Quebec Nordiques: Team identity, culture and supporters

 The team's rivalry with the Montreal Canadiens took on a significance that extended well beyond sport.
 The Canadiens, based in the province's metropolis and backed by English-speaking ownership (Molson Brewery), were long seen as the traditional power within French-Canadian hockey.
 By contrast, the Nordiques were owned by the Carling O'Keefe brewing company, a corporate rival to Molson, further reinforcing the cultural and economic dualism between the two sides.
 While Nordiques supporters identified with Quebec nationalism and Parti Québécois, Canadiens and their supporters came to be seen as supporters of confederation and the Quebec Liberal Party.
 This rivalry reached its peak during the mid-1980s, particularly in the "Battle of Quebec" playoff series between 1982 and 1987, which featured intense physical confrontations and large-scale fan fervour across political lines.

 The Nordiques' success on the ice was interpreted by many as symbolic of Quebec's capability to thrive independently from the rest of Canada.
-Even mainstream newspapers such as Le Soleil characterised the team in nationalist terms, framing matches against the Canadiens as contests of cultural legitimacy.
+Even mainstream newspapers such as Le Soleil characterized the team in nationalist terms, framing matches against the Canadiens as contests of cultural legitimacy.

 By the early 1990s, however, the political edge of the Nordiques' identity began to soften.
 While the rivalry with Montreal remained intense, it lost much of its earlier ideological sharpness.
 A new generation of players and fans, along with the economic decline of the region and eventual relocation of the franchise to Colorado in 1995, contributed to a depoliticisation of the club's public image.
 Nonetheless, in the collective memory of many Quebecers, the Nordiques remain a potent symbol of a unique moment when sport, culture, and nationalism intersected on ice.